Entropy and affine actions for surface groups

 \subsection{Introduction}

 Our goal is to give an independent proof, based on thermodynamical ideas, of a recent theorem by Danciger and Zhang \cite{Danciger:2018tl}. \begin{theorem} Assume that a surface group acts on the affine space so that its linear part is a Hitchin representation.
-Then its action on the affine space is not proper. \end{theorem} A {\em surface group} is the fundamental group of a closed connected oriented surface of genus greater than 2.
-A {\em Hitchin representation} \cite{Hitchin:1992es} is a representation that can be deformed into a {\em Fuchsian representation}, that is a discrete representation with values in an irreducible $\mathsf{SL}(2,\mathbb R)$.
+Then its action on the affine space is not proper. \end{theorem}